-Observers generally linked the difficulties in enforcing Section 307 to the "consumptive demand" clause.
-As more goods were manufactured exclusively abroad, it became easier for importers to make use of the exception.
-CBP also attributed difficulties to limited resources and a lack of sufficient evidence, caused in part by the infeasibility of spot inspections that would provide evidence of forced labor.
+Observers generally linked the difficulties in enforcing Section 307 to the "consumptive demand" clause; as more goods were manufactured exclusively abroad, it became easier for importers to make use of the exception.
+CBP also emphasized limited resources and a lack of sufficient evidence, caused in part by the infeasibility of spot inspections that would provide evidence of forced labor.
 As noted, Congress removed the consumptive demand clause in 2015, which CBP stated, would "[enhance] CBP's ability to prevent products made with forced labor from being imported."
-Since then, and amid ongoing interest in worker rights in trade policy and antitrafficking efforts, CBP has issued 35 WROs.
+Since then CBP has issued 37 WROs to date.